 HOME How to Order

-If you have a PID, but you are dosing the basket incorrectly, you might as well saved your money and have no PID.
-As you will find out, uneven extraction is the first cause for the bitter harsh and astringent taste.
+If you have a PID, but you are dosing the basket incorrectly, you might as well have saved your money and not bought the PID.
+As you will find out, uneven extraction is the main cause of bitter, harsh and astringent taste.

 Bitter harsh taste is caused by over extraction.
-Over extraction is caused by: water temperature too high, too long extraction ( time and water volume ), and/or uneven water passing through the coffee puck, due to cracks or uneven puck distribution or density.
-Proper dosing, a good basket and an even tamp, together with the right water temperature will prevent over extraction.
+Over extraction is caused by: (a) too long extraction (time and/or water volume), and/or (b) water passing unevenly through the coffee, due to cracks or uneven puck density and/or (c) water temperature too high for the amount of coffee and the extraction time.
+Proper dosing (grind and amount), a good basket and an even tamp, together with the right water temperature, will prevent over extraction if the water is at the right pressure and the coffee is only exposed to the water for the proper time).

 For the basket you have two options when working with Silvia.

-1. You can use a deeper baskets that can hold more than a 2.5 dose, (1 dose = 7g x 2.5 = 17.5g) for example,21g, or 23g.
+1. You can use a deeper baskets as the Rancilio 18+ grams basket (103) that can hold more than a 2.5 dose and extract only 1.75 oz.
+(50ml), (1 dose = 7g x 2.5 = 17.5g) for example,21g, or 23g.
 When you use a larger amount of coffee, combined with a thicker coffee puck, the extraction is less influenced by hole size or basket hole quality.
 The thicker coffee puck provides more layers of coffee and that, by itself, acts as a filter.
 As a result, the basket holes are less significant in creating a uniform filter.
-However, deeper (larger) baskets may bring you other problems, such as 1st, physically fitting the basket shape to your existing equipment (for example, the 21 g Rancilio triple basket will only fit in a bottomless Rancilio portafilter or other bottomless or specialy sized portafilters); 2nd, extraction amount will exceed the traditional dose of single or double; and 3rd, extraction ratio from the top layers will be significantly greater than extraction from the bottom layers.
+However, deeper (larger) baskets may bring you other problems, such as 1st, physically fitting the basket shape to your existing equipment (for example, the 21g Rancilio triple basket will only fit in a bottomless Rancilio portafilter or other bottomless or specially sized portafilters); 2nd, extraction amount will exceed the traditional dose of single or double; and 3rd, extraction ratio from the top layers will be significantly greater than extraction from the bottom layers.

 2. You can use a conventionally sized basket to stay close to the traditional dosing (I.e. 7 g ± 0.5, of coffee to produce 25 ml ± 2.5 (including crema foam) or 14g of coffee to produce 50 ml± (including crema)) In that case, the hole quality or basket quality has a more significant role in the extraction.
 Because you have less coffee to act as a self-filter, the basket and the holes (together with packing and dosing) are more important in creating a uniformly filtered shot.